scaleFilter¶

 Again, the values of a and b can be overridden using the optional

-argument supplyCenterSpread
+argument supplyCenterSpread.

 Method ±1: Bounded Scaling and Unscaling¶

-=1, then the optional argument scaleLimits
+If method=1, then the optional argument scaleLimits is required

-and a scaling operation is conducted using the scale limits for x
+and a scaling operation is conducted using the scale limits for x using

 the following calculation: